 Also, Catholic tradition prohibits eat meat during this period.
 So meat is out.
 As a result, being an overwhelmingly Catholic nation, many people in the Dominican Republic change their diet.
 Like at the family dinner tables, most hotels will also serve heavy doses of fish, seafood and vegetables during Easter in Punta Cana.

-Just a 50 minute drive from Punta Cana, you can arrange for private transportation to witness this annual pilgrimage and afterwards visit other sites, take some time out to go shopping or go on a fun tour!
+Just a 50 minute drive from Punta Cana, you can arrange private transportation to witness this annual pilgrimage and afterwards visit other sites, such as Samana.
+Or take some time out to go shopping and sightseeing on a fun tour of nearby La Romana!
+Also, remember to pre-book your private transportation from Punta Cana airport to your resort.
+And as always, remember to check out all the wilderness beyond Punta Cana with adventures like the Outback Explorer!

 Have you ever witnessed Easter celebrations in another country?
 Tell us about your experience!